ehoxha91/DenseMap/README.md

 ### Dataset

 As input this program takes trajectory.txt file and dataset folder which contains `rgb` and `depth` folders inside.
-Images IDs should be on the trajectory file --> id, tx, ty, tz, qx, qy, qz, qw
+Trajectory file line format: `id, tx, ty, tz, qx, qy, qz, qw` where id is the id of the frame.
+Program uses this id to read rgb (r+id.png) and depth (d+id.png) images.

 -`Import trajectory.txt to /bin.`